 Your Own Sales or Customer Support Team (Free)

-There’s a gold mine of ideas just waiting to be gathered from the minds of your own team!
-Go to the team that works with customers or clients most often, and have them write down questions they hear often.
+There’s a goldmine of ideas just waiting to be gathered from the minds of your own team!
+Go to the team that works directly with customers or clients, and have them write down questions they hear often.
 Chances are, you’ll find a whole host of targeted, strategic content ideas right there.

 There you have it!
 Ten awesome tools to try out to find some new content ideas.
 Need help with your content strategy?
 Let’s chat!